EnterpriseDB/repmgr/README.md

     ----+-------+---------+-----------+----------+--------------------------------------
      1  | node1 | standby |   running | node2    | host=node1 dbname=repmgr user=repmgr
      2  | node2 | primary | * running |          | host=node2 dbname=repmgr user=repmgr

+### Preparing for switchover

+As mentioned above, success of the switchover operation depends on `repmgr` being able to shut down the current primary server quickly and cleanly.

+Double-check which commands will be used to stop/start/restart the current primary; execute:

+    repmgr -f /etc./repmgr.conf node service --list --action=stop repmgr -f /etc./repmgr.conf node service --list --action=start repmgr -f /etc./repmgr.conf node service --list --action=restart

+If the `pg_ctl` command is used for starting/restarting the server, you *must* ensure that logging output is redirected to a file, otherwise the switchover will appear to "hang".
+See note in section `Caveats` below.

+Check that access from applications is minimalized or preferably blocked completely, so applications are not unexpectedly interrupted.

+Check there is no significant replication lag on standbys attached to the current primary.

+If WAL file archiving is set up, check that there is no backlog of files waiting to be archived, as PostgreSQL will not finally shut down until all these have been archived.
+If there is a backlog exceeding `archive_ready_warning` WAL files, `repmgr` emit a warning before attempting to perform a switchover; you can also check anually with `repmgr node check --archive-ready`.

+Ensure that `repmgrd` is *not* running to prevent it unintentionally promoting a node.

+Finally, consider executing `repmgr standby switchover` with the `--dry-run` option;
+this will perform any necessary checks and inform you about success/failure, and stop before the first actual command is run (which would be the shutdown of the current primary).
+Example output:

+    $ repmgr standby switchover --siblings-follow --dry-rub
+    NOTICE: checking switchover on node "node2" (ID: 2) in --dry-run mode
+    INFO: SSH connection to host "localhost" succeeded
+    INFO: archive mode is "off"
+    INFO: replication lag on this standby is 0 seconds
+    INFO: all sibling nodes are reachable via SSH
+    NOTICE: local node "node2" (ID: 2) will be promoted to primary; current primary "node1" (ID: 1) will be demoted to standby
+    INFO: following shutdown command would be run on node "node1":
+      "pg_ctl -l /var/log/postgresql/startup.log -D '/var/lib/postgresql/data' -m fast -W stop"

 ### Handling other attached standbys